Weasyl/weasyl/docker/README.rst

   The image for running the python application server using the local source tree in addition to code installed from the wheelhouse.

+``weasyl-assets``
+  The image for building the static assets.
+Currently, this is only stylesheets, but might include javascript in the future.

+``weasyl-assets-sass``
+  A non-image target that will compile Sass stylesheets into ``.css`` files.

 ``cache`` (service)
   The image for memcached.